ohler55/oj/README.md

    first encountered.
 The return value is then used as the key in the key-value pair.

+ - Increased significants digits to 16 from 15.
+On occasion there may be unexpected round off results.
+Tou avoid those use the bigdecimal options.

 [Older release notes](http://www.ohler.com/dev/oj_misc/release_notes.html).

 ## Description